brokenintercom/ECS179-Hanafueda/ProjectDocument.md

 This strategy also allows us to easily modify how many points each type does, which was better than our initial implementation where the type enum's internal integer values were hard-coded in the enum definition instead (which means the values cannot be dynamically changed anymore).
 This aspect of easily modifying the point value of each type was to help make it easier for a future possible addition of upgrading the player's deck so that each card does more damage than before.

+#### Enemy
+As a placeholder, the [enemy](https://github.com/brokenintercom/ECS179-Hanafuda/blob/main/scripts/characters/enemy.gd) originally always did 10 damage to the player on its turn.
+Later, I adjusted the enemy's attack to deal more damage as it loses more HP.
+There is some randomness still.
+We get a `random_factor` between 0.1 and 0.3, then determine the damage as either 3 or `int(dmg_taken * random_factor)`, (we pick whichever one is bigger).
+As someone who has adjusted to the game, this provided a sufficient challenge, but since some people noted its difficulty (especially considering that they were new to the game), this became a "hard" mode, and Chris made an easier damage calculation, becoming the "normal" mode.

 #### Misc.
 The player's `finish_turn()` function moves all selected cards into the discard pile.
 More specifically, each card button's attributes are encapsulated into a `CardSpec` and put into the discard pile, similar to how the deck is an array of `CardSpec` objects.
 Since the card is considered to be in the discard pile, the card button transitions to the "empty" state, and the number of hands in the player's hand decreases.
 Unselected cards transition to the enabled state if they are not already.